Traditional Chinese New Year Food

 Shanghai-style Braised Pork Belly

 In rural areas of China, it is a tradition to kill a domestic pig for the Spring Festival, to comfort a year’s hard work.
-People who don’t raise pigs regard eating pork at family reunion dinner as a symbol of a rich life.
+People who don’t raise pigs regard eating pork at family reunion dinners as a symbol of a rich life.

 - In Northeast of China: Double Cooked Pork Slices